Edward D. DiPrete: Governor of Rhode Island

-Personal life
+Personal life and death

 DiPrete was known for his "everyman" persona, serving supermarket fried chicken to guests in his Winnebago motor home.
 He parked the motor home outside the Rhode Island State House during a snowstorm in February 1987 so that he would be able to come to work despite heavy snowfall.
-DiPrete kept an arcade Pac-Man game in his house, which he demonstrated to president George H. W. Bush in 1989.
+DiPrete kept an arcade Pac-Man game in his house, which he demonstrated to President George H. W. Bush in 1989.

 DiPrete and his wife Patricia had seven children; Patricia died in 2011.
 DiPrete lived in his home in Cranston until October 2016, when he moved to an apartment in the Garden City section of that city.

+DiPrete died at his home in Cranston on July 8, 2025, his 91st birthday.